 - Preheat the oven to 400°F (200°C).
 Brush the top of the pakhlava with the egg glaze and press a piece of nut into the middle of each diamond.
 Bake for 15-20 minutes, then remove from the oven and drizzle over the rest of the Clarified Butter.
 Lower the temperature of the oven to 350°F (180°C) and return to the oven for another 25 minutes until the top layer is golden and crispy.

 - Take the pakhlava out of the oven and drizzle over the saffron syrup, then go over the cuts again with a knife and drizzle the syrup between the layers, too.
 Leave the pakhlava to settle for a bit, then lift it out carefully (like a body on a stretcher) using the twisted baking parchment corners with somebody's help.
 Run along the cuts again and then store the pieces in an airtight container, out of the refrigerator for up to a week, or in the refrigerator for up to a month; if the latter, make sure you take it out 2 hours before serving so that the Clarified Butter isn't too hard.

-The above recipe is excerpted from Kaukasis: A Culinary Journey Through Georgia, Azerbaijan and Beyond by Olia Hercules.
+The above recipe is excerpted with permission from Kaukasis: A Culinary Journey Through Georgia, Azerbaijan and Beyond by Olia Hercules.
 (Weldon Owen, 2017)